-BCIB measures and reports on the total project hours worked by Indigenous peoples and equity groups to track the diversity of its skilled trades workforce and its progress against the CBA's diversity objectives.
+BCIB measures and reports on the total project hours worked by Indigenous peoples and equity groups to track the diversity of its skilled trades workforce and its progress against the Community Benefits Agreement's diversity objectives.

-BCIB is compliant with the Anti-Racism Data Act (ARDA) through the Freedom of Protection and Personal Privacy Act (FIPPA).
-As such, BCIB applicants and employees can confidentially self-identify if they are members of a traditionally underrepresented group in construction.
+BCIB applicants and employees can confidentially self-identify if they are members of a traditionally underrepresented group in construction.
 BCIB uses this data to track project hours worked by those groups.
+The breakdown of this data is available in BCIB's annual Building Opportunity Here report.

 BCIB has set a target of 25% of total project hours worked by underrepresented groups for future years.
 This target is based on performance in BCIB's early years and is more than double the construction industry average for the number of Indigenous peoples and women on projects.
-As new projects requiring different trades are advanced under the CBA, BCIB expects to achieve results similar or better than 25%.
+As new projects requiring different trades are advanced under the Community Benefits Agreement, BCIB expects to achieve results similar or better than 25%.